 Tally Analytics

-A Tally payables dashboard extracts sundry creditor data from Tally Prime and visualises vendor-wise outstanding, ageing buckets, upcoming payment schedules, and cash outflow projections.
-It helps finance teams prioritise which vendors to pay, track early payment discounts, and forecast weekly cash requirements — replacing manual Excel-based payment scheduling.
+A Tally payables dashboard extracts sundry creditor data from Tally Prime and visualises vendor-wise outstanding, ageing buckets, payment schedules, and cash outflow forecasts.
+It helps finance teams prioritise payments, capture early payment discounts, ensure MSME compliance, and forecast weekly cash needs — replacing manual Excel-based payment scheduling with real-time, auto-updated views.

 Managing accounts payable efficiently is as important as collecting receivables — pay too early and you strain cash flow, pay too late and you lose vendor trust and discounts.